-It’s a well-known adage, handed down from meat lovers from generations past.
-“A good steak”, they say, “is cooked to no more than medium rare.”
+It’s a well-known adage, handed down from meat lovers from generations past, that “A good steak is cooked to no more than medium rare.”
 While some steak enthusiasts out there may be nodding their heads in silent approval of this sage advice, those among us without a degree in “proper meat doneness” from the “University of Beef” may be wondering just what it means when someone advises to cook steaks to medium rare.
-Well never fear, this Steak University feature will delve into the mysteries of medium rare steak and have you grilling like an expert in no time.
+Never fear, this Steak University feature will delve into the mysteries of a medium-rare steak and have you grilling like an expert in no time.

 Just What is Medium Rare Anyways

-The benefits to cooking medium rare steak are numerous.
-The temperature of medium rare steak is just hot enough to allow the marbling, or fat, to melt into the meat and distribute flavor and juiciness.
-Cook a steak to medium or well done and you’ll most likely get a tough piece of meat that will give your jaw muscles a work out.
-Cook a steak less than medium rare and the fat doesn’t have the same opportunity to distribute; not to mention you will also be jamming a hunk of cold squishy beef in your mouth.
+The benefits to cooking medium-rare steaks are numerous.
+The temperature of a medium-rare steak is just hot enough to allow the marbling, or fat, to melt into the meat and distribute flavor and juiciness.
+Cook a steak to medium or well-done and you’ll most likely get a tough piece of meat that will give your jaw muscles a work out.
+Cook a steak less than medium-rare and the fat doesn’t have the same opportunity to distribute; not to mention you will also be jamming a hunk of cold squishy beef in your mouth.

-A grill that’s just 20 degrees too hot, or a pan that’s been left in the oven just a few minutes too long, or even an irregular or thicker cut of meat, can be the difference between cooking medium rare steak and cooking well done steak.
-The 3-5 minute guidelines will apply to a pre-heated grill or pan and to steaks that are about 1” thick.
-Thinner steaks will need less time, thicker steaks more, to reach the perfect, drool-worthy temperature of a medium rare steak.
+A grill that’s just 20 degrees too hot, or a pan that’s been left in the oven just a few minutes too long, or even an irregular or thicker cut of meat, can be the difference between cooking a medium-rare steak and cooking a well-done steak.
+The 3-5-minute guidelines will apply to a pre-heated grill or pan and to steaks that are about 1” thick.
+Thinner steaks will need less time, thicker steaks more, to reach the perfect, drool-worthy temperature of a medium-rare steak.

 What the timing method lacks in precision, the modern meat thermometer makes up for with technological accuracy.
-Cooking medium rare steak to the perfect temperature has never been easier.
-Simply insert your probe into the middle of the meat, make sure it is in the medium rare temperature threshold of 130-140 degrees, and voila: your medium rare steak is ready to be served.
-But there’s some drawbacks to determining doneness with a thermometer, no matter how advanced.
+Cooking a medium-rare steak to the perfect temperature has never been easier.
+Simply insert the thermometer probe into the center of the meat, make sure it is in the medium-rare temperature threshold of 130-140 degrees Fahrenheit, and voila: your medium-rare steak is ready to be served!
+But, there are some drawbacks to determining doneness with a thermometer, no matter how advanced.

 For starters, inserting a probe thermometer requires you to pierce the meat, creating an escape path for vital juices.
-Additionally, depending on your cooking method, inserting a thermometer may be inconvenient in tight spaces, or require you placing the cooking instrument in the direct path of fire or high heat, which could lead to disaster.
-Modern thermometers do have infra-red technology, eliminating both of these issues, but also measuring only surface temperature, which isn’t nearly as handy for determining the internal temperature of a medium rare steak.
+Additionally, depending on your cooking method, inserting a thermometer may be inconvenient in tighter spaces, or require you to place the cooking instrument in the direct path of fire or high heat, which could lead to disaster.
+Modern thermometers have infra-red technology that measures surface temperature, eliminating both of these issues.
+However, it’s not nearly as handy for determining the internal temperature of a medium-rare steak.

-The final technique when it comes to how to grill a steak to medium rare perfection can require a bit of trial and error.
-In the long run, however, mastering the “touch” technique to steak doneness can not only create perfect medium rare steak every time, it also looks pretty darn impressive to friends and family.
+The final technique when it comes to grilling a steak to medium-rare perfection can require a bit of trial and error.
+In the long run, however, mastering the “touch” technique to steak doneness can not only create a perfect medium-rare steak every time, it also looks pretty darn impressive to friends and family.

 The Wrap Up